 Potential quantity of low-carbon liquid fuels produced per year in 2030

-New projects in Europe
+Projects in Europe

-New projects in Europe
+Projects in Europe

-The Italian company Eni pledged to shrink its net GHG emissions of their energy products by 2050 in one of the industry’s most ambitious clean-up drives.
-Some of the objectives are: 1) Upstream production growth at an annual rate of 3.5% up to 2025, subsequent flexible decline mainly for oil.
+In February 2020, The Italian company Eni pledged to shrink its net GHG emissions of their energy products by 2050 in one of the industry’s most ambitious clean-up drives.
+Some of the objectives were: 1) Upstream production growth at an annual rate of 3.5% up to 2025, subsequent flexible decline mainly for oil.
 Gas production by 2050 will make up about 85% of total production; 2) Refining: gradual conversion of Italian sites by focusing on new technologies for the production of decarbonised products from the recycling of waste materials.
 Increase in bio-refining capacity to 5 million tonnes per year, palm-oil free from 2023, 7 years ahead of the EU ban; 3) Carbon footprint: developed methodology, reviewed and verified by third parties, for the comprehensive measurement of emissions.
 On this basis, fixed 2050 reduction targets of 80% of absolute emissions and of 55% on emission intensity.

 Neste announced its commitment to reaching carbon neutral production by 2035.
 This ambition complements Neste’s other strategic climate commitment of reducing customers’ greenhouse gas emissions by at least 20 Mt annually by 2030.
 The company has already identified more than 50 different measures and actions to decrease GHG emissions in production.
 For example, Neste: continues to focus on energy efficiency to optimize the use of fuel gas, electricity, hydrogen and steam in its production; increases the weight of greenhouse gas emissions in the investment calculations and business case evaluation; explores new, less emitting production methods, for example utilizing biogas or electrolysis for hydrogen production; has started a project for GHG emission reductions at the Porvoo production site, focusing on CCS.